swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 "The purpose of computing is insight, not numbers," and the best way to develop insight is often to visualize data.
-Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of Matlab here.
+Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of MATLAB here.

 Let's display a heat map of our data: